Zypher17/wifi-stealer/README.md

 ---

 ## Notes

-This project is for educational use and lab testing only.

 It’s meant to show how simple BadUSB-style workflows can be, and how important it is to secure systems properly.

 Feel free to improve it with things like: